The “see-it-all” full-day bike tour

 The Full Bhuna Bike Tour

-The full bhuna (Glasgow rhyming slang for “everything”) starts at 10.30am and takes you through lunch and on to 4pm, when you will feel like you have seen all that Glasgow has to offer…but will leave you wanting more.
+The full bhuna (Glasgow rhyming slang for “everything”) is the full day bike tour, which starts at 10.30am and takes you through lunch and on to 4pm, when you will feel like you have seen all that Glasgow has to offer…but will leave you wanting more.

-During the Full Bhuna, you will visit all the famous sights covered in the Glasgow City and Clyde Bridges Tour, but you will also get to see some rare treats like, the Clydeside Distillery, the Transport Museum and Glen Lee tall-ship, the Botanic Gardens and Kibble Palace; option of Maryhill Locks on the Forth and Clyde canal, the MacKintosh Church, some of Glasgow’s stunning murals, including “St Mungo”; have a mouth watering lunch at one of Glasgow’s best micro-breweries (not on us, I’m afraid) and then if you are still in the mood, finish the tour with a whisky (not included) and a “blether” (definitely included!).
+During the Full Bhuna, you will visit all the famous sights covered in the Glasgow City and Clyde Bridges Tour, but you will also get to see some rare treats like, Ashton lane; the Botanic Gardens and Kibble Palace; option of Maryhill Locks on the Forth and Clyde canal, the MacKintosh Church, some of Glasgow’s stunning murals, including “St Mungo”; have a mouth watering lunch at one of Glasgow’s best micro-breweries (not on us, I’m afraid) and then if you are still in the mood, finish the tour with a beer (not included) and a “blether” (definitely included!).
 The word “shoogly” among others will also be demonstrated and explained, giving a fullness to your Glasgow education.
-You can also opt to have your tour exclusively for your party if you have concerns over social distancing.
+You can also opt to have your tour exclusively for your party if you like.

 Tour Information